The best walks in Derbyshire and the Peak District

 If you want to make a night of it, you can stay at the nearby Darwin Forest in a luxury lodge with a hot tub.

 This is a lovely flat trail which runs along the old Midland Railway line.
 Park in Bakewell and start the trail at the Hassop Station Cafe with a hot drink.
-You’ll walk through former railway tunnels and you can take a slight detour when you reach Monsal Head to take in some spectacular views and have a well earned pint or glass of wine at The Stable Bar.
-There’s also sometimes an ice cream van here in summer.
+You’ll walk through former railway tunnels and you can take a slight detour when you reach Monsal Head to take in some spectacular views of the Monsal Dale valley and have a well earned pint or glass of wine at The Stable Bar.
+There’s also sometimes an ice cream van here in summer so we’ve even just driven up for an ice cream with a view when we haven’t quite felt up to a walk.

 Five Pits Trail